IndiePandaaaaa/PandaModTools/README.md

 # PandaModTools

-PandaModTools is a local running client (based on .NET-FrameWork and Windows Forms) to assist moderators of different services ([twitch](https://twitch.tv/), [Discord](https://discord.com/), ...) with all kinds of helpful automation tools.
+PandaModTools is a local running client (based on Python 3 and Qt 6) to assist moderators of different services ([twitch](https://twitch.tv/), [Discord](https://discord.com/), ...) with all kinds of helpful automation tools.

 ## table of contents